-The John A. Adams ’71 Center for Military History & Strategic Analysis at the Virginia Military Institute annually awards a $3,000 grant to a graduate student in history or related field working on a dissertation in the area of Cold War military history.
+The John A. Adams ’71 Center for Military History & Strategic Analysis at the Virginia Military Institute will award a $3,000 grant to a graduate student in history or related field working on a dissertation in the area of Cold War military history.
 The award is intended to promote innovative scholarship on Cold War topics.
-The Adams Center invites proposals in all subject areas—including international security affairs, military strategy, leadership, and operations.
+The Adams Center invites proposal in all subject areas—including international security affairs, military strategy, leadership, and operations.
 All periods of Cold War history are welcome.
 The prize is made possible through the generous support John A. Adams and George J. Collins Jr.

 Previous recipients of the prize include:

 Kuan-jen Chen, “U.S. Maritime Policy in East Asia during the Cold War era, 1945-1979,” University of Cambridge, United Kingdom.